Need an EPC in Cheshunt?

 Can An EPC Fail?

 No. The EPC is not a pass or fail.
-Nevertheless, various 3rd parties may require the EPC achieve a specified rating before they choose to proceed.
-One example might be a financial institution lending funds against a rental property, would require that the EPC is at least an “E”.
+Nevertheless, various 3rd parties may require the EPC achieve a specific rating before they choose to proceed.
+One example would be a financial institution lending funds against a rental property, might require that the EPC is at least an “E”.

 What Does EPC E Mean?

 The Energy Performance Certificate will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be to be able to rent out.
-Also, it is getting to be the standard required by banks when lending funds against a home.
+Also, it is getting to be the standard requested by banking institutions when lending funds against a home.

-It’s not to say you won’t be able to borrow the funds when it is below an E, although there are more likely to be extra conditions in the arrangement.
+It’s not to say you won’t be able to borrow the funds when it is below an E, although there are more likely to be extra clauses in the arrangement.

 What Happens If An EPC Runs Out During A Tenancy?

-It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or over.
+It will simply need to be renewed.
+Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or over.
 All EPCs are lodged on a national register at epcregister.com.
 The EPC will be valid for a further ten years.

 Is An EPC A Legal Requirement?